Learner045/DigiNewsAndroidProject/README.md

 # Explorer Android Application

 Discover popular and trending news from 50+ sources.
-With Explorer, you can explore stories from entertainment, business, sports, lifestyle, cooking or travel.
+With Explorer, we can explore stories from entertainment, business, sports, lifestyle, cooking or travel.
 Found a cool story?
 Share it with your friends or even archive it for later reading.
 Want to read stories from Business Insider or The Huffington Post or Newsweek?
 Specify your preference and only get the related stories.

 ## Tools and Technologies

 Project is created with:
-* Android Java
+* Java
-* Realm database
+* Realm Database
 * Google Volley Http
 * Newsapi
 * Android Studio